-The process of transportation factoring refers to the sale of accounts receivable for a discounted price.
-A trucking company sells their unpaid trucking invoices to a transportation factoring company, receives up to 97% of the amount in cash within a few days.
+The process of transportation factoring refers to the sale of accounts receivable at a discounted price.
+A trucking company sells their unpaid trucking invoices to a transportation factoring company and receives up to 97% of the amount in cash within a few hours.
 Then, the remaining cash is returned, minus a small factoring fee, once the trucking invoices are paid in full.
+Alternatively, some factoring deals involve a flat rate, allowing the trucking company to collect their money all at once.
 Transportation factoring is a simple process, and approval is likely if the truck company has creditworthy clients.

 Transportation Factoring Services